As Modi visits Germany, Ukraine crisis will set tone for discussions

 Last year, the German government labelled India a “partner with shared values” in the context of common interests in the Indo-Pacific region.
 After the election in Germany in 2021, the new coalition between the Social Democrats, Green Party and the Free Democratic Party is committed to continuing this principle of strengthening the Indo-German partnership.
 But which values is the German government referring to?

 Zeitenwende, a German words that roughly means “a turning point” or “changing times”, is probably the most discussed phrase over the last few weeks in Germany.
-In his first state of the union speech after the outbreak of the war in Ukraine, Chancellor Olaf Scholz had proclaimed a complete overhaul of German foreign politics with regards to security spending.
+In his first state of the union speech after the outbreak of the war in Ukraine, Chancellor Olaf Scholz had proclaimed a complete overhaul of German foreign politics with regard to security spending.
 His package of 100 billion euros for military expenditure puts an end to decades of cutting down on the army’s budget.

 Considering its problematic history of a heavily militarised Nazi regime, post-war Germany refrained from building a large security apparatus.
 The speech by Foreign Minister Annalena Baerbock of the Green Party at the United Nations General Assembly campaigning for the resolution against Russian actions in Ukraine marked another turning point.